Conventional wisdom says design/bid/build. But perhaps it isn’t wisdom at all.

 Think about it.
-Why in the world would you want someone other than the people who helped define the master plan to design, install, train and provide service for your systems?
+It's an advantage to you: The people who helped define your master plan are the ones to design, install, train and provide service for your systems.

 A design/build firm works with the client to establish a budget and then gives a guaranteed turnkey price.
 The design/build firm becomes a partner with the church at the beginning of the project, from establishing a budget to designing the systems, to installing to training the church technology staff, to service afterwards.
 The same team that helped shape your vision from the very beginning is with you all the way through the project, and into the future as you grow.

 Signature Sight & Sound